graze/standards/standards.md

         ```sql
         SELECT
             CASE
-                WHEN ap_gender = 'M' THEN 'male'
+                WHEN gender = 'M' THEN 'male'
-                WHEN ap_gender = 'F' THEN 'female'
+                WHEN gender = 'F' THEN 'female'
-                ELSE 'unknown'
+                ELSE 'not provided'
             END
        ```

     * concisely
     ```sql
         SELECT
-            CASE WHEN ap_gender = 'M' THEN 'male' ELSE 'female' END
+            CASE WHEN gender = 'M' THEN 'male' ELSE 'female' END
-        FROM account_profile
+        FROM users
         ```

 9. Subqueries MUST be started on the next line and indented once; the opening brace MUST be on the same line as the FROM clause, and the closing brace MUST be on its own line along with the subquery alias: